ExoLabel: ExoLabel: Out-of-Memory Fast Label Propagation

 Description

-Runs Fast Label Propagation using disk space for constant memory complexity.
+Detects communities in networks with Fast Label Propagation using disk space to drastically reduce memory overhead.

 Usage